Marc-cn/sdv-security-privacy-elicitation/ELICITATION.md

 # SDV Security and Privacy  Elicitation Questionnaire

-This document reports the full list of questions used in the expert survey conducted for the study on **Security and Privacy of Software-Defined Vehicles (SDVs)**.
+This document reports the full list of questions used in the expert elicitation.
-The survey targets industry practitioners and collects perceptions on SDV definition, threats, mitigations, OTA security, and non-functional properties.
+The elicitation targets **industry practitioners** and collects perceptions on SDV definition, threats, mitigations, OTA security, and privacy.
 All questions were answered anonymously and processed in aggregate.
-Only the questionnaire is published here:
+The full questionnaire, exactly as administered to practitioners, is available here:

 #########################################################################